• Are You Prepared to Submit Your Employee Pay Data to the DFEH?

 • What’s at Stake for California Employers in the Georgia Runoff Elections?

-By Stephen Lanctot and Fred Alvarez
+By Fred Alvarez

 Why should California employers care about another state’s Senate runoff race?
 Here’s why they should care: The Protecting the Right to Organize Act (PRO Act).